databrary/policies/agreement.md

 - For any identifiable information, provide information to Databrary about the release level permitted that respects the wishes of depicted individuals.
 - Exercise professional judgment in determining what to share.

-Authorized Investigators may authorize other users as their Affiliates.
-Authorized Investigators assume the responsibility for choosing Affiliates who meet Databrary's qualifications and who agree to follow Databrary's ethical principles.
-Authorized Investigators agree to be responsible for the conduct of Affiliates that they select
+Authorized Investigators may authorize other users as their affiliates.
+Authorized Investigators assume the responsibility for choosing affiliates who meet Databrary's qualifications and who agree to follow Databrary's ethical principles.
+Authorized Investigators agree to be responsible for the conduct of affiliates that they select

 **_______ Initials of AOR**